triangledirt/books/RAPE!.md

 "That's racist."

-"No---"
+"No—"

 "Nice meeting you.
 Bye Seymour.
 Have a nice life being a menace."

-"At least walk me back---let me walk you to the fountain!
+"At least walk me back—let me walk you to the fountain!
 I'll walk you back and you can continue your reading, and you'll never see me again."

 "Is that a promise?"